Does Red Light Therapy Work?

 Red light therapy is a healing modality that works by stimulating the mitochondria in your cells to function at a higher level and produce energy more efficiently.
 In short, red light therapy energizes your body and its cells.
 It does this by way of being absorbed by your skin, which leads to skin rejuvenation and healing.
 Infrared light is able to penetrate more deeply beyond the layer of skin and into your tissues, muscles, and body to aid in reducing pain, inflammation, healing, and more.
 It does this by activating your stem cells to repair and heal .

 The growing body of evidence of red light therapy benefits is stronger than ever as the world’s top dermatologists, estheticians, and salon experts are adopting the technology at a rapid pace.
 We are just scratching the surface of the power of red light therapy on human health.
 The results speak for themselves.
+So, let’s get into some of the evidence-based research supporting the fact that YES – red light therapy does work!

 The science-based benefits of red light therapy